- Assess the Organization

 - Evaluate, Adjust and Sustain Success

-OEI has compiled tools that you may find useful in your organizational strategic planning and improvement efforts.
+RAPID has compiled tools that you may find useful in your organizational strategic planning and improvement efforts.
 The tools are often times applicable to many different situations, but are organized according to phase you are working on (see above graphic on Continuous Process Improvement).

 Transforming a large, complex, organization requires well planned change efforts.
 Effective change management occurs at institutional, work group, and individual levels.
 The following handout discusses several change models: Managing Change Handout

 The language of process improvement and organizational development is specific, so we are providing a Glossary of Terms for your use: Glossary